vsilverman/insight/README.md

 Terraform is used to setup the virtual private cloud (VPC) and other security group settings.

-The figure above shows two subnets: public and private.
-Flask uses the public subnet which is connected to the internet through the internet gateway.
-The remaining data pipeline components (i.e., Spark and PostgreSQL) reside in the private subnet since the outside internet should not have access to these components.
+There should be two subnets: public and private.
+Web server uses the public subnet which is connected to the internet through the internet gateway.
+The remaining data pipeline components (i.e., Proxy and PostgreSQL service) reside in the private subnet since the outside internet should not have access to these components.
 In addition to setting up the VPC, Terraform also sets up the security groups which limit communication between components to specific ports.
 Terraform is also used to spin up the amazon machine images (AMIs) created by Packer and configures them accordingly.

 ### Packer